 How to ship cookies without breaking

 There are a few tips and tricks to sending cookies in the mail.
-From guarding against breakage to avoiding stale cookies, we’re going to cover exactly how to ship cookies and keep them fresh.
+From guarding against breakage to avoiding stale cookies, we’re going to cover exactly how to ship cookies in the mail and keep them fresh.

 To mail cookies, you’ll need the following:

-- Sturdy boxes to ship cookies – These are perfectly sized for the tin and/or bakery boxes that I recommend.
+- Sturdy boxes to ship cookies – These are perfectly sized bakery boxes to ship cookies.
 They are 12 x 12 x 6, which gives you enough room for packing material to secure your baked goods.

 - Brown bakery boxes – I have these exact boxes.
 They are quick to assemble and work well for cookies, brownies or Christmas candy.